simpleanalytics/blog/_posts/2022-08-08-the-complete-overview-from-101-noyb-complaints-to-banning-google-analytics.md

 Organizations must adapt and be ready to navigate their business in this changing business environment.
 They must figure out what datapoints they really need to make decisions and collect them ethically.
 It's possible, and you'll be surprised how much data is collected for the sake of data collection.

 We believe it's not only a matter of staying within the law.
 It goes beyond that.
 We believe in creating an independent web that is friendly to website visitors.
 That's why we built [Simple Analytics](https://simpleanalytics.com/simpleanalytics.com) without any tracking mechanisms or the ability to collect any personal data while still giving you the insights you need.
 If this resonates with you, feel free to [give us a try](https://simpleanalytics.com/welcome).

-*The author wishes to thank X for her comments and suggestions*